mmu-webdesign/Level4-web-term-1/CSS/css02/15-layout.md

 <!-- end div -->

 > Note: This has been a very short introduction to what is possible in Flexbox.
 We will be doing more in the second assignment.
-Those keen to find out more, see the [MDN Flexbox article](https://developer.mozilla.org/en-US/docs/Learn/CSS/CSS_layout/Flexbox).
+Those keen to find out more now, see the [MDN Flexbox article](https://developer.mozilla.org/en-US/docs/Learn/CSS/CSS_layout/Flexbox).